May 11, 2021

 Here at Advanced Psychiatry Associates, we know that ADHD is a complex disorder that affects each adult uniquely.
 If you’d like some guidance to find the strategies and solutions that fit your life, our experienced, compassionate team is ready to help.

 We understand how to deal with ADHD in adults and have dedicated our time and training to providing comprehensive care for our patients.
-Advanced Psychiatry Associates offers the largest full-service facility in the Sacramento region and provides medication management, therapy and counseling, transcranial magnetic stimulation, ketamine treatments and lab services all in one place for your convenience.
+Advanced Psychiatry Associates offers the largest full-service facility in the Sacramento region and provides medication management, therapy and counseling, and mental health treatment all in one place for your convenience.
 Call our office in Folsom, Calif., or schedule an appointment online today.